 A.C.
 14/7/16 Canada

 We got the race blocks installed today on the car and took it to the track it is absolutely amazing.
-Car feels so good.
+The car feels so good.

-We would like to order a set of the intermediate blocks to show our customer how they feel as a track ready car.
+We would like to order a set of the intermediate blocks to show our customers how they feel as a track-ready car.